copyrightissue/UM-Study-App/README.md

 # Study Buddy!

-Note,
-If anyone is missing, email me @ ws160964@umconnect.umt.edu

-Link to Group Discord for collaberation: https://discord.gg/7fr3ZPPM
+Kenneth, Bethany, Jake - **Front End**
+Aaron, Cass - **Backend**
+Gavin, Tim - **QA Testing**
+Chris - **DevOPs**
+Weslee - **Lead**

 # Problem Statement
 The problem we aim to solve with software is helping students study better.
-We hope to achieve this by connecting students, professors, and TAs, tracking assignments and exams, notesharing, and offering flashcards.
+We aim to achieve this through the development of collaborative notes, scheduled meetings, and functional rating systems all supervised by teachers.

 # Target Users
 The target users are students, professors, and TAs.